ragingwind/image-processing.cc/README.md

+# Image processing code-catalog
+This project is code-catalog of image processing.

-# Image processing example for iOS
+## Image processing  for iOS: Basic
-This example implemented with only Quartz 2D.
-It was made for learning image processing, easier to understand.
-It may have a defect or performance issue. supports filter list below.
+This example implemented by Quartz 2D and pixel operations.
+It was made for learning image processing and easier to understand.
+The example may have a defect or performance issue.
+Please refer to supports filter list below.

 * Grey
 * Bright